 The next year he picked up another three-inning save on July 8, 2001 as the Angels beat the Colorado Rockies 11-3.
 Pote worked three scoreless, hitless innings.
 He made sure Pat Rapp registered the win, striking out Adam Melhuse and Todd Helton.

 His sixth and final save -- in uniform -- came 15 days later.
 Another three-inning save as he worked three scoreless in the Angels 9-4 win against the Baltimore Orioles at Camden Yards.
 He allowed three hits in what was a bullpen day for the Angels with Scott Schoeneweis starting and Ben Weber gaining the win.

 His seventh and biggest on my card came inside the friendly confines of the Foothills Centennial Centre.
 He saved a man’s life.

-“I believe in things happening for a reason,” Pote asked, just as my friend Gordon Hamilton used to say in Ottawa.
-I used to think that statement was a con, but years ago I had come around to agreeing to the statement.
+“I believe in things happening for a reason,” Pote said, just as my friend Gordon Hamilton used to say in Ottawa.
+I used to think that statement was a con, but years ago I came around to agreeing to the statement.

 “What if this was a couple hours earlier or later?”
 Pote said.
 “All of us were very fortunate that this happened when it did and we were doing what we were trained to do.”

 I grew up with Eddie Mathews as my favourite player since 1957.
 Still, if something bad was ever to emerge about my hero third baseman with the Milwaukee Brewers and 512 career home run, I had back-up plans.

 Like maybe Andre Dawson or Jerry White.
 Or possibly Larry Walker or Joey Votto.
 Or Tom Glavine and Chipper Jones.